 - Pony hunters are judged on the same basis as junior hunters.
 There are three sections: one for small ponies, one for medium, and one for large.

 - Amateur Owner hunters are horses under regular hunter conditions, ridden and owned by an amateur no longer eligible to ride in junior classes.
-Classes are divided by age 18 to 35, and 35 and over.
+Classes are divided by age 18 to 35, and second age group is 36 & over.

 - Ladies Side Saddle was considered for centuries the only way for a lady to proceed “properly” on horseback.
 The under saddle class is scored 75% on performance and 25% on formal hunt appointments (accessories considered necessary in the hunt field.)
 The over fences and hunter hack classes are judged upon the horse’s performance, suitability, manners, jumping form, and consistency.

 - Hunter Breeding is judged on conformation, quality, substance and suitability to become or, in the case of sires and dams, apparent ability to produce or beget hunters.